William Heinemann British first edition

 My copies of WHEN THE LION FEEDS

-The photos below depict the signatures that are within my copies of WHEN THE LION FEEDS.
+The photos below depict the signatures that are within my copies

 The copy of WHEN THE LION FEEDS below is NOT reprinted before publication, and is the one that Wilbur gave to his original agent, Ursula Winant.
 Here is an excerpt from Wilbur's website: